Lofia/Article_Crowdsourcing/crawler/README.md

 ## Todos
 1) Proofread Crowdsourcing paper and add new references you have found -> Aim for submission Dec or Jan;
 2) Brodening knowledge: A) Tensor Regression; B) Genes-Bain-US;  C) Dr. Bidkhori's DL; D) Selection Bias-EP

+---
+### 1-1-2023
+Added brief background of the new data for the previous description of our data analysis.
+The whole paragraph now looks like the following:

+*"...
+Apart from the data collected before 2017, we also analyzed the data after 2017 (till now), which is separated into CrowdEpi and Control groups as well.
+We refer to them as 'old' and 'new' data correspondingly.
+The new articles are all retrieved from the PubMed Open Access dataset, where we used the same keyword as the old data to sort out our targets.
+Comparing the old data (CrowdEpi v.s.
+Control) with the new data, we could see that the CrowdEpi datasets are relatively consistent.
+In contrast, the Control datasets seem very different - far more non-health articles are included in our new datasets.
+This may occur because the principle of selecting the Control articles is hard to define clearly, or the pandemic in recent years has changed the environment of published articles entirely.
+Using adaptive learning may be a good idea in future research.
+Under this context, there are still interesting trends in nowadays' data.
+For example, CrowdEpi articles are now highly correlated with keywords like "Diagnose", "Disease", "Health", "Online" and "Symptom".
+This corresponds with the fact that Covid-19 has strongly impacted the field of epidemiology from 2019 till now."*